 With his suggestion and implied acquiescence I was ready to see what I was missing, for me, not for him.
 While he may not be jealous, I still was, even in my fantasies.

-After New Year’s he failed to bring the subject back up, embarrassed of his drinking admission.
+After New Year’s, he failed to bring the subject back up, embarrassed of his drinkun admission.
 To renew the conversation, I related a girl at work swinging story, true but elaborated about to spur him on.
 Through alluded encouragements and subtle hints his swinging fantasy grew to open acceptance of it occurring once he was “fixed”.
 He then announced he made the appointment.

 His decision to get "fixed" was an open admission we would try swinging to which I gave guarded consent.
 My possibly getting pregnant wasn’t discussed.
 Why his having a vasectomy justified our swinging was irrational but accepted by us both.
 It was the go past go Chance card.
 If he did it, swinging followed.

 After recovery from his snipping, which he referred to as “chop chop”, he overtly planned swinging, part of the post op schedule.
-His 2 little testicle scars were our visas to the love boat.
+His two little testicai scars were our visas to the love boat.

 Let’s see if he is willing to barter me to have sex with another.
 If he is, it won’t be swinging.
 I’ll find one I want but who knows, maybe a movie star or Joe Montana will show up.

-Contacting a group to ensure my conditions were met he made arrangements.
+Contacting a group to ensure my conditions were met, he made arrangements.
 With his encouragement I bought a suggestive wardrobe.
-He bought a package of 3 condoms for me in case I changed my mind and wanted to speed the action up.
+He bought a package of three condoms for me in case I changed my mind and wanted to speed the action up.
 With a baby sitter at home, off we went.

 We drove up to the address given.
 It was to a modest house in Milpitas, an environment not dissimilar from Tropicana Village.
 The yard was unkempt, wary indicators before ringing the doorbell.
 Inside there were eight couples, all losers.